Relative Error Streaming Quantiles

 \subsection{Preliminaries for the Analysis of the Merge Procedure}

 Consider a sketch $S$ built using an arbitrary sequence of merge operations from an input of size $n$.
-As we will show, that the space bound holds for $S$ follows from an argument similar to the one in the proof of Theorem~\ref{thm:sketch}, but the calculation of the failure probability needs to be modified compared to Section~\ref{s:fullanalysis}.
+We will show that the space bound holds for $S$ using an argument similar to the one in the proof of Theorem~\ref{thm:sketch}, but the calculation of the failure probability needs to be modified compared to Section~\ref{s:fullanalysis}.
 The main challenge is that the parameters $k$ and $B$ change as more and more merge operations are performed.
-We introduced special compactions into the merge procedure specifically to handle these changes in parameters in the analysis.

 To prove that the accuracy guarantees hold for $S$, consider the binary tree $T$ in which each of $n$ leaves corresponds to a single item of the input.
 Internal nodes correspond to merge operations (recall that inserting one item to the sketch can be seen as the merge of the sketch with a trivial sketch storing the item to be inserted), and hence each internal node $t$ in $T$ represents a sketch $S_t$ resulting from the merge operation that corresponds to node $t$.
-Also, for a particular level $h$, $t$ represents the level-$h$ buffer of $S_t$.
+Also, for a particular level $h$, node $t$ represents the level-$h$ buffer of $S_t$.